RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 - This guide is designed to help members solve problems for themselves.# This guide is not a self help guide.
 - You can try this quiz again and again until you get all correct the answers.#You can try all the quizzes in this guid as many times as you need to.
 - SFT is a skill used in active listening.# SFT is not active listening.
-- It's OK to snesk SFT into chats without telling the member.# Do not use SFT without the member's informed consent.
+- It's OK to sneak SFT into chats without telling the member.# Do not use SFT without the member's informed consent.
 - 7 Cups provides full insurance for listeners who attempt amateur therapy.# 7 Cups does not support listeners who attempt amateur therapy in any way.
 - SFT can be used along with ACT and CBT to treat mental illness.# SFT should not be mixed with other approaches, and at 7 Cups listeners do not treat mental illness.
 - Compliments are implied judgements.#Compliments imply positive jusgements.